 In addition, most, if not all companies, banks governmental institutions and even religious organizations now have a presence on social media.
 They use it to aggressively promote their brands or agenda.

-So, you see, ignoring the news and social media completely these days is the equivalent of retreating to a cabin in the woods or cave – shutting yourself completely from family and the rest of the world.
+So, you see, ignoring the news and social media completely these days is the equivalent of retreating to a cabin in the woods or cave.
+You would be shutting yourself completely from family and the rest of the world.

-Social media detox is not a bad thing to do, as you can get overly bombarded by information.
-However, with the rate of progression in technology and information dissemination, skipping a week can leave one feeling as though you just stepped out of the stone ages!
+A social media detox is probably not a bad thing to do.
+We often get overly bombarded by information.
+However, skipping a week can leave you feeling as though you just emerged from the stone ages!

-So, if you do indeed need to catch up to reality (and yes, this IS a new reality), here is a quick guide to the mainstream information sources that can be used as starting points for research.
+Here is a quick guide to the mainstream information sources that you can use as starting points for your research.

-The biggest search engine and while it generates more results (quickly than other search engines such as the now ailing Yahoo or Microsoft’s Bing) – it also can carry a lot of misinformation.
+The biggest search engine and while it generates more results (quicker than other search engines ) – it also naturally, carries a lot of misinformation.

-Google specifically has great features such as the voice-activated ‘Ask Google‘ feature (available on all Android-based smartphones for non-exclusive Apple Siri users).
-It is quite responsive and good if you can’t be bothered to type but want voice activated quick responses.
+Google specifically has great features such as the voice-activated ‘OK Google‘ feature.
+It is quite responsive and good if you can’t be bothered to type but need voice-activated quick responses.

-It, however, gets reviewed/verified regularly and is therefore still quite a practical ‘go-to’ source for quick facts.
+The website, however, gets reviewed/verified regularly and is therefore still quite a practical ‘go-to’ source for you to get quick facts.
 Be wary of the usage of short ‘Wikis’ though.

 For credible and simple to understand finance-related terms concepts on the go along with related news and great blog.
 They even have a great simulated stock trading game that you can enjoy.

-It is quick, instant and addictive to some (no names mentioned).
-It is the best platform to announce and inform and share information quickly via PCs, tablets, and smartphones – often before mainstream can media can break it.
+Twitter is the best platform enabling you to announce and share information quickly via your mobile devices.
+News often breaks on it often before mainstream can media can announce/publish it.

 It’s even quite common for news anchors to quote the tweet handle of a politician or celebrity when delivering news these days.

-Launched as the first real (public) social media platform to connect university and college peers, it has grown to be the one source of finding old flames, colleagues, family and even criminals!
+Launched as the first real (public) social media platform.
+It was designed to connect university/college peers.
+It has since grown to be the one source of finding your old flames, colleagues, family.

 Authorities and companies are known to have used it to find out criminals or veto job candidates.

-It has, since its inception in 2004, been a place where many applications such gaming application developer Zynga have made millions by capitalizing on the sheer numbers of users.
+It has, since its inception in 2004, been a place where many applications such as gaming application developer Zynga have made millions by capitalizing on our addiction to mobile games.

-It also has its other uses.
-It serves as a large marketplace to sell things, send instant messages (with video-calling) and provide security alerts in times of terror attacks and natural disasters.
+Facebook also has its other uses.
+It serves as a large marketplace to sell things, sends instant messages (with video-calling), and provides us with security alerts in times of terror attacks and natural disasters.

-An important but often overlooked source of company information, recruitment, and career building website.
-Though it looks similar to Facebook, it is more career-oriented and a great source for recruiters to head-hunt the best talents.
+This app is important but often overlooked source of company information, recruitment, and career-building website.
+Though it looks similar to Facebook, it is more career-oriented and a great source for recruiters to head-hunt find you online.

-LinkedIn gives you an extra professional ‘leg-up’ and has a nifty feature to let you quickly convert your hopefully well put together profile into a well-structured PDFed CV!
+LinkedIn gives you an extra professional ‘leg-up’ and even enables you to quickly convert your profile into a well-structured PDFed CV.

-So useful, that it was acquired by Microsoft late last year – a powerful resource for their CRM solutions to be able to track companies and the decision-makers.
+So useful, that it was acquired by Microsoft late last year.
+It is a powerful resource for their CRM solutions to be able to track individuals, companies, and decision-makers.

 Owned by Facebook (if you didn’t know).
-This phone and desktop-based app got its edge by taking over the SMS function from mobile operators.
+This phone and the desktop-based app got their edge by taking over the SMS function from mobile operators.

-Enter WhatsApp with the tech to use your mobile phone number rather than the device itself to set it up and use – and just like that it took up the whole market.
+Enter WhatsApp with the ability to use your mobile phone number rather than the device itself to set it up.
+And just like that, it snatched up the whole market!

-The app can even be used to host or rather, facilitate group events like the planning of a surprise party, a birthday party or do homework or prepare a presentation or (for start-ups on a low budget) launch a marketing campaign.
+You can use it to host – or rather – facilitate group events like the planning of a surprise party, a birthday party.
+It can help you also get serious things done.
+You can collaborate on assignments, prepare a presentation, or (for start-ups on a low budget) launch a marketing campaign.

-This animated short video-making application is more for the youth but also enjoyed by adults.
-It is used mostly by celebrities like DJ Khaled – who is often viewed as its ‘ambassador’ since he even owns shares in the company.
+This animated short video-making application is more for the youth but you can also use it for enterntainment.
+Snapchat is used mostly by celebrities like DJ Khaled – who is often viewed as its ‘ambassador’.
+He even owns shares in the company.

-It also has also recently surged in popularity (number of users) and as a result, earning it a place with some of the business powerhouses on the NYSE.
+It also has also recently surged in popularity (number of users) and earned a place with some of the business powerhouses on the NYSE.